wenkokke/paper-prioritise-the-best-variation/lmcs/DONE.md

 # Done

+- @Reviewer2: Lemma 3.2: Also, shouldn’t there be a relationship on p and q?

+  @wenkokke: There is no need for a relationship between p and q because by Lemma 3.1 q=\bottom for all cases...

+- @Reviewer2: The proof of Lemma 3.3 is sloppy.
+It omits the typing of evaluation contexts, which is all glossed over in the last case, dismissed as immediate.
+Also, it is stated for open terms.
+Presumably, Gamma can only contain channel names at this stage, but that is not made precise, nor guaranteed.

+  @wenkokke: Lemma 3.3 is subject reduction for a simply-typed lambda calculus with constants, which is standard.
+We added as much to the paper.

+- @Reviewer2: Also, I am not familiar with type schemas, some explanation would be helpful.

+  @wenkokke: Fixed use of A,B,C in type schemas.
+Added further explanation.

 - @Reviewer2: Lemma 3.2 proof, it is not clear what is meant by right arrow with label V/x.
 What is the semantics of it?
 Note, I didn’t check the remaining cases.
 But in general I find the proof not detailed enough.
 Several steps are omitted.

   @Reviewer2: Fig.10: What is the semantics of this arrow/implication?